leni-msft/api-scenario-demo/readme.md

 5. Debug API Scenario Test

-Import the generated Postman collection into Postman and run the test manually.
+Import the generated Postman collection into Postman and run the collection manually.